enkidevs/curriculum/mongodb/intro/aggregation-ii/aggregation-sortbycount.md

 Next, we can use the `$match` aggregation stage to only match documents of a certain `type` and perform the `$sortByCount: "$secondType"` for documents that match our specified `type`.

-For instance, let's say we want to count and sort documents by their `secondType`, but only documents where the `type` is `Water`.
+For instance, let's say we want to count and sort documents by their `secondType`, but we are only interested in documents where the `type` is `Water`.
 We can do so like this:
 ```javascript
 db.pokemon.aggregate([
   {